 A living trust (aka grantor trust, inter vivos trust) is a trust set up and managed by the grantor while he is still alive to be primarily used as an estate-planning tool, with a primary purpose of avoiding the expense and delay of probate.
+A living trust can also be set up so that it only springs to life based upon a contingency, such as a spouse predeceasing the grantor.
 However, a living trust that is revocable does not protect against creditors, taxes, or the claims of ex-spouses.
 An irrevocable trust may offer some protection, but then the grantor loses control of the trust property and its income.
 In most cases, a pour-over will will still be necessary to receive property that has not been placed in the trust.

 The most common steps for implementing a living trust is to write the trust documents, naming yourself as the trustee, designating one or more successor trustees, then transferring your property into the trust.

 The primary advantage of a living trust, of course, is to avoid the expensive and time-consuming process of probate, when it could be several years before your beneficiaries receive any of their bequests.
 This is especially true for realty owned in more than one state, since probate must be conducted in each state where the real estate is located.
 Another benefit of a living trust, unlike a will, is that it is not a public record, so the distribution of property can remain private.
 If you become incapacitated because of accident or illness, management of your assets can easily be transferred to your successor trustee; otherwise, without a living trust or durable power of attorney, the court would appoint a conservator to manage your assets, which could be costly.